-What Is Bharat Stage 4?
+What is Bharat Stage 4?

 Under the BS6 norms, Onboard Diagnostics (OBD) will become mandatory for all vehicles.
-Another significant change is the introduction ofDiesel Particulate Filter (DPF) andSelective Catalytic Reduction (SCR) in diesel engines.
-Additionally, Real Driving Emission (RDE) will be introduced that will measure the vehicle’s emission in real-world conditions.
+Another significant difference between BS4 and BS6 is the introduction of Diesel Particulate Filter (DPF) and Selective Catalytic Reduction (SCR) in diesel engines.
+Lastly, vehicles will also have Real Driving Emissions (RDE) to measure the emission levels in real-world conditions.